Latino group launches 'Run, Joaquín, Run' to get other Castro twin on the ballot

 Castro has been dropping suggestions that he may be ready to do run, as has his twin brother, 2020 presidential candidate Julián Castro.

-A week ago, Castro sent a tweet to Cornyn with biting criticism for the senator.
-He asserted that Cornyn failed to call him back when he asked for him to support his bill.
+A week ago, Joaquín Castro sent a tweet to Cornyn with biting criticism for the senator.
+He asserted that Cornyn failed to call him back when he asked for him to support his bill to block President Donald Trump's declaration of a national emergency.
+Trump made the declaration to go forward with building a wall at the border, which would require the government using eminent domain to take privately held land.

 The tweet was in response to comments by Cornyn to a San Antonio media outlet that had asked him about a possible challenge from Castro.
 Cornyn had said he didn’t know Castro very well.

-With Democrats newly in charge of the U.S. House Castro's profile has risen.
+With Democrats newly in charge of the House, Castro's profile has risen.
 He heads the growing Congressional Hispanic Chamber as its chairman this year.

-He has made himself better known recently by sponsoring the resolution to terminate the national emergency declared by President Donald Trump to bypass Congress and get the funding needed to build a wall on the southern border.
+He has made himself better known recently by sponsoring the resolution to terminate the national emergency declared Trump to bypass Congress and get the funding needed to build a wall on the southern border.

 The House approved its resolution and the Senate approved a similar one but the measure is expected to be vetoed by Trump.